tulasiram58827/deepform/README.md

  - Upload processed pdf to an S3 bucket and add URL to overview
  - Upload additional metadata on whether OCR was needed, the original angle of each page, and any errors that occurred during the OCR process.

-#### A Subset for Training
+##### A Subset for Training
 [A sample of 1000 documents](https://www.overviewdocs.com/documentsets/22186) were randomly chosen for hand labeling as 2020 training data.

-- The label manifest for 2020 data is `data/2020_manifest.tsv` (renamed from fcc-data-2020-sample-updated.csv which is the filename it downloads as).
+The label manifest for 2020 data is `data/2020_manifest.tsv` (renamed from fcc-data-2020-sample-updated.csv which is the filename it downloads as).
 If the manifest is not present, it can be recovered from [this overview document set](https://www.overviewdocs.com/documentsets/22186).
 This file contains our manually entered answers for all of our five targets for the 1000 randomly chosen documents.

-- The original PDFs are available via the FCC website for 2020 with the above filters and on [Overview Docs](https://www.overviewdocs.com/documentsets/22186) but we have done the work of downloading these, OCR'd, Tokenized and saved them to an S3 bucket.
-Details below.
+### Acquiring the PDFs or Token Files
+#### Acquiring .parquet files directly

+The best way to run this project is to acquire the 20,000 .parquet files containing the tokens and geometry for each PDF in the training set.
+The token files are downloaded from our S3 bucket by running `make data/tokenized`.
+These .parquet files are then located in the folder data/tokenized.
+This is the easiest way to get this data.

+#### Acquiring Raw PDFs

+To find the original PDFs, it is always possible to return to the [FCC website](https://publicfiles.fcc.gov/) and download them directly using the proper filters (search terms: order, contract, invoice, and receipt, filters:  campaign year = 2020, source service code = TV).
+Each of the 2012, 2014 and 2020 data which was used by Pro Publica, by Alex Byrnes or by ourselves to create the three label manifests can be found in a differnt location also as follows:

+##### 2012 Training PDFs

+The original PDFs from the Free the Files Project are available on DocumentCloud or in this [folder](https://drive.google.com/drive/folders/1bsV4A-8A9B7KZkzdbsBnCGKLMZftV2fQ?usp=sharing).

+##### 2014 Training PDFs

+[Alex Byrnes github](https://github.com/alexbyrnes/FCC-Political-Ads) directs users back to the [FCC website](https://publicfiles.fcc.gov/) to get his data.
+He does not host it separately.

+##### 2020 Training PDFs

+The one thousand 2020 PDFs we hand labeled are available on Overview Docs as [this dataset](https://www.overviewdocs.com/documentsets/22186)

 ### Combining and Peparing the Data

-- The token files are downloaded from the S3 bucket by running `make data/tokenized`.
-These .parquet files are then located in the folder data/tokenized.
 - A vocabulary of the tokens and their frequencies is created by running (if using docker) `make data/token_frequency.csv` or simply (if using poetry) `python -m deepform.data.create_vocabulary`.
 - The three manifests should be present in the data folder.
 If they are not, they can be downloaded from the three data sources as detailed above.
 - The three individual manifests are combined into one by running (if using docker) `make data/3_year_manifest.csv` or (if using poetry) `python -m deepform.data.combine_manifests`.
 This combined manifest includes a column 'year' so that training data drawn from the three years can be balanced for various purposes.
-- The tokenized data is prepared for model training by running (if using docker) `make data/doc_index.parquet` or simply (if using poetry) `python -m deepform.data.add_features data/3_year_manifest.csv`.
+- The tokenized data (the .parquet files) are prepared for model training by running (if using docker) `make data/doc_index.parquet` or simply (if using poetry) `python -m deepform.data.add_features data/3_year_manifest.csv`.
 This script adds a column to the token file for each of the five target types.
 This column is used to store the match percentage, for each token between that token and the target in question.
 Some targets are more than one token in length so in these cases, this new column contains the likelihood that each token is a member of the target token string.
 This script also computes other relevant features such as whether the token is a date or a dollar amount which are fed into the model as additional features.
 - Having created the three-year manifest, downloaded the token files and run `make data/doc_index.parquet`, the model is ready to train.

 ## How the model works